fiinix/fiinix.github.io/_posts/2014/october/2014-10-31-a-horribly-haunted-halloween.md

 layout: post
 title: "A Horribly Haunted Halloween"
 date: 2014-10-31 T 18:00 UTC
-tags : [Halloween, Pumpkins, "Season’s Greetings"]
+tags : [Halloween, "Season’s Greetings"]
-category: personal
+category: Life
 excerpt: In which I do the, by now, traditional pumpkin carving.
 ---